 2017 Annual Conference

-TFN’s 2017 Conference in Saint Paul offers a chance to connect with leaders and innovators in philanthropy, access to the best practices happening in the region and nationally, and explore ideas and solutions with others in the field.
+TFN’s 2017 Conference in Saint Paul offered a chance to connect with leaders and innovators in philanthropy, access to the best practices happening in the region and nationally, and explore ideas and solutions with others in the field.
 You’ll participate in inspiring and active learning in a setting that fosters in-depth dialogue about the most pressing issues facing communities, whether they are metropolitan areas or smaller towns and rural areas.